gatsbyjs/gatsby/.github/ISSUE_TEMPLATE/site_showcase.md

 ## Change your mind / need to edit your submission?

-If you want to edit anything in your site submission later, simply submit another PR.
+If you want to edit anything in your site submission later, simply edit the .yaml file by submitting another PR.